bevyengine/bevy-website/content/learn/book/development-practices/hot-reloading.md

 While assets are commonly thought of as being the "art" assets of a game (meshes, images, sounds...), there's nothing that fundamentally links the pattern or infrastructure to those assets.
-If we define our gameplay data in terms of human-readable structured text files (like `.ron` or `.json`), you can hot reload those too:
+If you define our gameplay data in terms of human-readable structured text files (like `.ron` or `.json`), you can hot reload those too:

 ```ron